crate/cratedb-guide/docs/integrate/kestra/index.md

 ::::{grid} 2

-:::{grid-item-card} Tutorial: Data pipeline to CrateDB
+:::{grid-item-card} Data pipelines with Kestra and CrateDB
 :link: https://community.cratedb.com/t/setting-up-data-pipelines-with-cratedb-and-kestra-io/1400
 :link-type: url
-In this tutorial, we will show you how CrateDB integrates with Kestra using the PostgreSQL plugin to create an efficient and scalable data pipeline.
+Learn how CrateDB integrates with Kestra using the PostgreSQL plugin to create an efficient and scalable data pipeline.
 :::